AIO1/ECSPrimengTable/README.md

   For example, `"+00:00"` is UTC (Coordinated Universal Time).
 Changing this will adjust the displayed time to the desired zone.
 - **Culture**: This determines the language and formatting conventions for the date, such as month names, day names, and the order of day/month/year.
 Default `"en-US"` uses English (United States) conventions.
 Using `"es-ES"` would show month and day names in Spanish, for example.

-You can configure this customization per table, with several possible approaches:
+You can configure this customization per table, and override it per column if needed, with several possible approaches:
 - **Static**: Use the default values or hardcode alternative values if they suit your needs.
 - **Server-based**: Use the configuration of the server environment where your application is deployed.
 - **Per-user**: Save each user's preferred configuration, allowing users to choose how dates are displayed in their tables.
 This requires additional setup but provides maximum flexibility.